Free China: The Courage to Believe: Description

 The film is based on a true story of a mother and former Communist Party member, Jennifer Zeng, who along with more than 70 million Chinese were practicing Falun Gong, a belief that combined Buddhism and Daoism until the Chinese Government outlawed it.
 The Internet police intercepted an email and Jennifer was imprisoned for her faith.
 As she endured physical and mental torture, she had to decide: does she stand her ground and languish in jail, or does she recant her belief so she can tell her story to the world and be reunited with her family?

 A world away, Dr. Charles Lee, a Chinese American businessman, wanted to do his part to stop the persecution by attempting to broadcast uncensored information on state controlled television.
-He was arrested in China and sentenced to three years of re-education in a prison camp where he endured forced labor, making amongst other things, Homer Simpson slippers sold at stores throughout the US.
+He was arrested in China and sentenced to three years of re-education in a prison camp where he endured forced labor, making, among other things, Homer Simpson slippers sold at stores throughout the US.

 With more than one hundred thousand protests occurring each year inside China, unrest among Chinese people is building with the breaking of each political scandal.
-As China's prisoners of conscience are subjected to forced labor and possibly organ harvesting, but at this time it is unconfirmed.
 This timely documentary exposes profound issues such as genocide and unfair trade practices with the West.
 The film also highlights how new Internet technologies are helping bring freedom to more than 1.3 billion people living in China and other repressive regimes throughout the world.